arielchuri/autozinefier/croak.md

 ## AutoZinefier

 This zine was typed in a *plain text editor* using [markdown](https://daringfireball.net/projects/markdown/basics) and html.
-You can see the some of the text I typed below.
+You can see some of the text I typed below.
 This is what I typed to create the beginning of the following chapter.

 <pre>
 &lt;section markdown="1"&gt;